jfandy1982/emby-data-check/README.md

 The search option might identify a dictionary, which should be enabled for the project.

+### Add new Nx apps into CI-workflow

+Beside the automatic trigger, the CI-workflow of this repository can be triggered manually as well.
+New apps created in this Nx monorepo need to be added to the list of inputs for the `workflow_dispatch`-trigger.
+It should be an optional boolean value.

 ## License

 Check-out the license in the file [LICENSE.md](LICENSE.md) within this repository.